BenChampion/realworldocaml-book/book/concurrent-programming/README.md

 The HTTP response from DuckDuckGo is in JSON, a common (and thankfully simple) format that is specified in [RFC4627](http://www.ietf.org/rfc/rfc4627.txt).
-We'll parse the JSON data using the Yojson library, which was introduced in [Handling Json Data](json.html#handling-json-data){data-type=xref}.
+We'll parse the JSON data using the Yojson library, which is introduced in [Handling Json Data](json.html#handling-json-data){data-type=xref}.
 [Yojson library/parsing JSON with]{.idx}[DuckDuckGo search engine/parsing
 JSON strings in]{.idx}[RFC4627]{.idx}